 What more do you want?!
 A successful trade mission in India gave our school the attention and appreciation of minister Schouten for our existing and new collaborations and projects in India.

 Read more below or watch the video (partially Dutch), made by Loes Witteveen and others.

 Part of the Dutch mission to India last week was a visit by minister Schouten (Agriculture, Nature and Food Quality) with a team of experts.
-University of Applied Sciences Van Hall Larenstein was one of the experts in the field of dairy and horticulture.
+VHL University of Applied Sciences (VHL) was one of the experts in the field of dairy and horticulture.

 Central themes in the two-day visit were the sharing of knowledge and collaboration projects.
 In the presence of prime minister Rutte and minister Schouten, domain director Tjalling Huisman and our Indian partner Baramati signed an agreement in New Delhi with the companies Trouw Nutrition, Larive International and SmartDairy.
 They agreed to develop a joint demo and training project for Indian dairy farmers.